rstudio-education/rmd4medicine/content/authors/alison/_index.md

 Alison Hill is a Data Scientist & Professional Educator at RStudio.
-Prior to joining RStudio, Dr. Hill was an Associate Professor and Center Director at Oregon Health & Science University in Portland, Oregon, where she was an NIH-funded Principal Investigator.
+Prior to joining RStudio, Dr. Hill was an Associate Professor and Center Assistant Director at Oregon Health & Science University in Portland, Oregon, where she was an NIH-funded Principal Investigator.
 Her [work](https://profiles.impactstory.org/u/0000-0002-8082-1890) has been published in